bity-8/bity-8/src/README.txt

 The bity-8 folder contains the project code.
-The other folders are just random rust tests. :P

 Enjoy our emulator!